onehashai/onehash-connect/templates/zerver/integrations/zoom.md

-Zulip supports using Zoom as its video call provider.
+Connect supports using Zoom as its video call provider.

 ### Using Zoom

 1. Select Zoom as the organization's [video call provider](/help/start-a-call#changing-your-organizations-video-call-provider).

-1. Zulip's [call button](/help/start-a-call) will now create meetings using Zoom.
+1. OneHash Connect's [call button](/help/start-a-call) will now create meetings using Zoom.

-The first time a user clicks the call button, they will be prompted to link their Zoom account with their Zulip account.
+The first time a user clicks the call button, they will be prompted to link their Zoom account with their Connect account.

 **Note**: If you are self-hosting, you will need to [create a Zoom
     application](https://zulip.readthedocs.io/en/latest/production/video-calls.html#zoom)